 From there, we got our first taste of the insane Patagonian winds.
 You could lean forward 45 degrees towards the wind and the flop over.
 We tried to take pictures and using a tripod proved to be an exercise in futility as gusts of wind would just topple it over.

 We asked a hiker coming down from Britanico how much further it was.
 She said it was another two hours up the trail.
 I felt the wind slapping my face around like a loose undergarment so we decided not to do the rest of the trek; We headed back down to campsite Italiano where a hot warm soup of top ramen was waiting.
 (Use the Page Numbers below to navigate through the pages of this article)

 DAY TWO: CAMPSITE ITALIANO TO REFUGIO LAS TORRES

 We woke up early on the second day to the sound of howling winds.
 Luckily, there was a designated hut where you can use your portable stove to cook protected from the wind.
 We cooked and ate our breakfast, refilled our water containers at the Rio Del Frances (no water filter needed) and hiked towards Refugio Cuernos.
 The plan was to camp out at Refugio Cuernos for the night then head down to Refugio Las Torres the next day.

 I booked the campsites in advance, which in hindsight wasn’t necessary.
 You can just show up at the campsite and secure a spot.
-Had I known this, I wouldn’t have booked the campsites, being a day behind schedule from our booking.
 The campsite, sandwiched between Cuernos Del Paine and Lago Nordenskjold, gives you views of the Cuernos and Lago Nordenskjold.

 The glacial lakes are amazing

 Even with the rain and the wind to impede our hike, we still arrived at Refugio Cuernos within 2 hours.
 We broke for lunch and I tried to fix the messed up campsite booking with the receptionist.
-The wasn’t anything she could do, so we decided to just make our way to Camp Las Torres (we’re a day behind the booking).
+There wasn’t anything she could do, so we decided to just make our way to Camp Las Torres (we’re a day behind the booking).